un8qe-x3/un8qe-x3.github.io/README.md

 ...

-But **_you're_** still here... the true fans, the eople who wants to read and know and is intrested and invested in me.
+But **_you're_** still here... the true fans, the people who wants to read and know and is intrested and invested in me.
 So hey, you, I'm a ddlc fan, a miku fan, a doctor who fan (nuwho), a minecraft player, a cs2 player, i'm on reddit, discord, github (obv), youtube, instagram, etc.

 Now really fuck off.
 I love you. <3